Pacific herring 2024-2025: Integrated fisheries management plan summary

 The first cycle of Pacific Herring MSE includes, as a starting point, four DFO proposed fisheries management objectives (DFO 2019) which reflect DFO policy, and were applied to each major stock:

-3. Maintain average annual variability (AAV) in catch below 25% over three Pacific Herring generations (goal reflecting catch variability; AAV < 0.25), and
+- Maintain average annual variability (AAV) in catch below 25% over three Pacific Herring generations (goal reflecting catch variability; AAV < 0.25), and

-4. Maximize average annual catch over three Pacific Herring generations (goal reflecting catch biomass).
+- Maximize average annual catch over three Pacific Herring generations (goal reflecting catch biomass).

 In addition, some First Nations, the Herring Industry Advisory Board, the Marine Conservation Caucus, and the Sport Fish Advisory Board have proposed additional objectives or expressed support for existing ones.

 To ensure consistency with the Sustainable Fisheries Framework and full implementation of the Precautionary Approach (PA) Policy to Pacific Herring, an Upper Stock Reference (USR) point for each major stock is required.
 Candidate USRs were considered by Cleary et al. (2019), and have appeared in stock assessments and MSE updates, however consultations around USR selection were incomplete.
-As a result, a Science-Resource Management Working Group was established to evaluate USR options for the major herring stock areas.
-This evaluation was presented in the Science Response “Management Strategy Evaluation Update and Evaluation of Upper Stock Reference Point Options for Pacific Herring (Clupea pallasii) in British Columbia Canada” (Cleary et al. 2022), in which the role of the USR for Pacific herring is described, USR options are documented and evaluated, and considerations for selection of USRs are described.
-This work was completed for PRD, CC, SOG and WCVI; Haida Gwaii herring reference points are developed in the draft rebuilding plan.
+As a result, in 2022, a Science-Resource Management Working Group was established to evaluate USR options for the major herring stock areas.
+This evaluation was presented in the Science Response “Management Strategy Evaluation Update and Evaluation of Upper Stock Reference Point Options for Pacific Herring (Clupea pallasii) in British Columbia Canada” (DFO 2022), in which the role of the USR for Pacific herring is described, USR options are documented and evaluated, and considerations for selection of USRs are described.
+This work was completed for PRD, CC, SOG, and WCVI; Haida Gwaii herring reference points are developed in the draft rebuilding plan.
 The analysis also included simulation-evaluation to examine the probability of meeting USR options under different management procedures.

-As a fully specified set of objectives has not yet been developed for each management area, DFO will continue to collaborate with coastal First Nations to develop area-specific objectives specific to Food, Social and Ceremonial fisheries as well as commercial fisheries.
-In addition, DFO will continue to engage with the herring industry, government, and nongovernment organizations to describe broader objectives related to conservation, economics, and access.
+As a fully specified set of objectives has not yet been developed for each management area, DFO will continue to collaborate with coastal First Nations to develop area-specific objectives specific to Food, Social, and Ceremonial fisheries as well as commercial fisheries.
+In addition, DFO will continue to engage with the herring industry, government, and non-government organizations to describe broader objectives related to conservation, economics, and access.

 Ecosystem interactions

 Herring plays a critical, foundational role in the ecosystem, supporting numerous economically, ecologically, and culturally significant species.
 These species include seabirds, especially diving birds such as cormorants and murres, fish, including salmon, perch, and hake, and several marine mammals.
-The harvest rates used to set total allowable catch limits are based on mature spawning biomass forecasts, leaving juvenile fish and a significant proportion of the adult population available to support ecosystem processes.
+The harvest rates used to set total allowable catch limits are based on mature spawning biomass forecasts, with the intention of leaving juvenile fish and a significant proportion of the adult population available to support ecosystem processes.

 Fisheries Act: Fish stock provisions